 Pola Francesca Professore AssociatoPhilosophyL-ART/03

-Francesca Pola is Associate Professor of Contemporary Art History at the Faculty of Philosophy of Università Vita-Salute San Raffaele in Milan, where she also teaches Art Criticism and Literature and collaborates on the activities of the ICONE and CRISI Research Centers and on the Critical Journal of the History of Ideas.
+Francesca Pola is Associate Professor of Contemporary Art History at the Faculty of Philosophy of Università Vita-Salute San Raffaele in Milan, where she also teaches Art Criticism and Literature and collaborates on the activities of the ICONE and CRISI (as member of the Board of Directors) Research Centers and on the Editorial Team of Critical Journal of the History of Ideas.

 Education and other teaching and academic activities